nutirition-positions/nutrition-positions.github.io/index.md

 ![](images/Map-page.jpg)

-The Restaurant page will be able to show more details about specfic restaurants that the user searches for on the application.
+The Restaurant page will show even more details about each restaurant, such as their menu and the full list of reviews:

 ![](images/restaurant-page.png)